 Proceeds from the sale of a business that are reinvested are not income available for child support (IRMO Pearlstein).

 Payments made by family members to a party may or may not be characterized as income.
 If the payments are loans or advances on an inheritance they are generally not income.
 If they are recurring gifts, a divorce court may characterize them as income for payment of child support (IRMO Alter).
 If payments are recurring but have ceased, they will generally not be considered income (IRMO Williamson).
+The court has discretion to consider whether to consider gifts to be income.
+A court may rule that recurring gifts from a "good samaritan" are not income for purposes of calculating guideline child support (Anna M. v.
+Jeffrey E.).

 In determining the amount of child support, the divorce court must consider future bonuses, overtime and other periodic and fluctuating payments.
 The divorce court will frequently order the payor to pay a percentage of the supplemental income to the custodial party as supplemental child support payments (IRMO Ostler and Smith).